 Creating a rubric for an activity, presentation, or paper?
 It’s daunting.
 A dozen years into teaching, and I often stare at the screen, fearful of not getting it right.

-Today, we’re talking rubrics!
-Sometimes it helps to look at another teacher’s process.
+Sometimes looking at another teacher’s process helps my process.
 Here’s my method for creating a rubric.

-Plan on creating a rubric as you write the assignment sheet for students.
-Student should have the rubric as they work so that they understand the assessment.
+Next, students should have the rubric as they work so that they understand the assessment.
 As the teacher, providing the rubric ahead of the due date is a must.
 Encourage students to consult the rubric when they feel they are finished with that paper or assignment.
 Often, I model that with students.
 I pull out the rubric and talk through the draft with students.
 Is the paper completed?
 Are there areas for improvement?
 Probably.
 Model and help students visualize how to improve their writing.

 I actually think getting the rubric to students and encouraging students to consult it is teaching students life skills.
 When they are older, they will have expectations, but a boss or college professor may not hand them a “rubric.”
 Understanding expectations and then designing a project is a common life event.
 Ask students to consult the rubric!
 This helps students understand expectations.

 You’re getting the rubric done ahead of time… great.
 Now, don’t stress and keep it simple.
 Those first few years of teaching, be aware that you will mold and shape your rubrics for some time.

 I tinker with rubrics, forever.
 Part of this change is because I experience the strengths and struggles of teaching a concept to a variety of students.
 Over time, I see the areas where students have opportunities to grow.
 If I set the bar high and no one reaches it, well, perhaps my expectations are wrong.

 For instance, I have taught the research paper countless times.
 I can provide students an accurate description of each stage of a paper.
 Still, I leave those writing rubrics editable because I want to reflect and grow as I teach.
 As you grade student writing, you can keep a copy of an extra rubric for you.
 Add and subtract as you grade students’ writing, perfecting the rubric as you grade.

-Return to the Assignment Sheet
+Return to the assignment sheet.

 As my rubrics change and grow, I always return to the assignment sheet.
 Are my directions specific enough?
 Did I provide students enough background information for students?
 If I am holding a rubric which outlines my final expectations, then I need to look at the tools I provided for students to reach that ‘A.’

-Creating a rubric is part of teaching.
+Creating and using a rubric is part of teaching.
 Sometimes we teachers don’t have time to reflect on more of the common practices of our jobs.
 I hope that the insight into my creative method helps you.

 You are welcome to download free writing sheets, interactive activities, and more!
 Sign-up for Language Art Classroom’s library to download it and other freebies.